 - Incentives –in some situations and in slower markets, the landlord will agree to provide an incentive to the tenant.
 This needs to be quantified at listing time and clearly defined as to how it will be supplied and by what mechanism.
 Given that the types of incentive are different, most incentive situations will not activate until the tenant has fully complied with a signed lease, provision of necessary guarantees, and payment of the appropriate deposit monies.
 In other words, the landlord will not provide the incentive until the tenant has satisfied all issues of occupancy associated with entering into the lease.
 This is an important rule to adhere to.

 - Storage and the costs associated thereto –storage is quite a common requirement for tenants.
-On site storage within the greater building is desirable and a leasing feature.
+On-site storage within the greater building is desirable and a leasing feature.
 This suggests that you can have separate storage areas in the basement of the building or elsewhere that are made available to the tenants for onsite storage.
-It pays to separate the cost of onsite storage from all other rental for the premises.
+It pays to separate the cost of onsite storage from all other rentals for the premises.
 This allows you to negotiate the matter separately.

 - Signage –the tenant may require signage or naming rights on the premises.
 Whilst you will need to know comparable rentals of this type in your market, the provision of signage is normally a separate rental charge which will be handled individually in addition to any other rental.
 If the property is located on a major transport corridor, the value of exterior signage significantly increases.
 Whilst appropriate rental is charged for this, you will need to check with the local council to understand regulations and approvals that are applied to exterior signage.